A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

 Before JWST/NIRSpec was available, the limited spectral coverage from ground based spectroscopy and uncertain redshifts purely based on photometric data made it challenging to constrain the formation timescales.
 With spectroscopy we are able to obtain a redshift measurement and to accurately constrain the shape of the SEDs for galaxies without a very sharp Balmer break, (i.e., the more evolved objects).
 Furthermore, we are able to quantify any emission line contamination to the photometry (which can produce larger rest-frame optical breaks than the stellar continuum) which could result in an overestimate of the stellar masses.
 Therefore, with joint spectrophotometric fitting with {\tt FAST++} we are able to tightly constrain galaxy formation and quenching timescales.

 Figure \ref{fig:sfhs} shows the reconstructed SFHs based on {\tt FAST++} best fitting results.
-To be consistent with \cite{Glazebrook2023a}, we have trimmed the spectra of ZF-7329 at rest-frame $\sim0.7 \mu m$ in {\tt FAST++} fitting.
-At the redshift of observation ZF-7542 is the youngest galaxy in our sample reaching $50\%$ of the stellar mass only in the last $\sim200$ million years.
-At the opposite end ZF-7329 reached its $50\%$ of the stellar mass $\sim1.8$ billion years before it is observed redshift of $z\sim3.2$.
-While all galaxies classify as quenched based on the S18 definition, it is clear that there is a large variety in quenching time scales.
-ZF-8197 has only reached the $0.1\times \langle SFR \rangle_{main}$ quenching definition very recently in the last 100 million years, while ZF-7329 has been quenched for $\gtrsim1$Gyr.
-Once rest $U-V$ and $V-J$ colors are recomputed for our sample at their spectroscopic redshifts with strong emission line contributions removed \citep{Antwi-Danso2022a}, we find that all galaxies lie inside or near the border of the quiescent region.
-ZF-8197 was previously observed in S18 and was ruled out as a star-forming galaxy based on rest $U-V$ and $V-J$ colors, however with newer constraints from JWST, we find that it falls at the boundary between star-forming and quiescent.
+To be consistent with \cite{Glazebrook2023a}, we have trimmed the spectra to rest-frame $\sim0.7~\mu m$ in {\tt FAST++} fitting for this purpose.
+10 of our sources have updated JWST/NIRCam based photometry.
+This combined with the rest-frame optical spectral coverage from NIRSpec provide more accurate constraints to the reconstruction of the SFH for our sources compared to what was possible in S18.
+At the redshift of observation 3D-UDS-39102 is the youngest galaxy in our sample reaching $50\%$ of the stellar mass only in the last $\sim50$ million years.
+At the opposite end ZF-UDS-7329 reached its $50\%$ of the stellar mass $\sim1.5$ billion years before it is observed redshift of $z\sim3.2$.
+While all galaxies classify as quenched based on the S18 definition, it is clear that there is a large variety in quenching timescales.
+3D-EGS-34322 has only reached the $0.1\times \langle SFR \rangle_{main}$ quenching definition very recently in the last 20 million years, while ZF-UDS-7329 has been quenched for $\gtrsim1$Gyr.
+Once rest $U-V$ and $V-J$ colors are recomputed for our sample at their spectroscopic redshifts with strong emission line contributions removed \citep{Antwi-Danso2022a}, we find that all galaxies lie inside or relatively near the border of the quiescent region.
+ZF-8197 was previously observed in S18 and was ruled out as a star-forming galaxy based on rest $U-V$ and $V-J$ colors, however with newer constraints from JWST, we confirm its balmer break and find that it falls at the boundary between star-forming and quiescent.

 Are such high numbers of massive quiescent galaxies plausible at $z\sim3-4$?
-As shown by several studies (\citep[e.g][]{Valentino2023a,Long2022a,Lustig2023a}) current cosmological simulations find it challenging to reproduce observed number densities of massive quiescent galaxies at $z>3$.
-With our current observing program we have targeted sources selected in the pre-JWST era which eluded ground based spectroscopic confirmations.
-Our joint spectrophotometric analysis has confirmed that our five new galaxies also fall within the quenched definition used by S18.
+As shown by several studies (\citep[e.g][]{Valentino2023a,Long2023a,Lustig2023a}) cosmological simulations found it challenging to reproduce observed number densities of massive quiescent galaxies at $z>3$.
+With our current observing program we have targeted sources selected in the pre-JWST era which eluded ground based spectroscopic confirmations and confirmed seven new quiescent galaxies.